Updated July 14, 2023

 Difference Between Balance Sheet vs Consolidated Balance Sheet

 The following article provides an outline for Balance Sheet vs Consolidated Balance Sheet.
-A balance sheet is the position of assets and liabilities as on the date of the specific organization and whereas the consolidated Balance sheet is the combined balance sheet of the group as a whole which shows the combined position of assets and liabilities as a group and it is much wider than the Balance sheet.
+A balance sheet is the position of assets and liabilities as of the date of the specific organization.
+In contrast, the consolidated Balance sheet is the group’s combined balance sheet, which shows the combined position of assets and liabilities and is much wider than the Balance sheet.

-Below are the top 8 differences between balance sheet vs consolidated balance sheet
+Below are the top 8 differences between the balance sheet vs consolidated balance sheet

-Following are the key differences between balance sheet and consolidated balance sheet:
+Following are the key differences between a balance sheet and a consolidated balance sheet:

-- Audit: Audit of the balance sheet is compulsory only if the turnover exceeds the limit, whereas audit of the consolidated balance sheet is compulsory for all organizations that prepare it.
+- Audit: An audit of the balance sheet is compulsory only if the turnover exceeds the limit, whereas an audit of the consolidated balance sheet is compulsory for all organizations that prepare it.

-- Classification: In the balance sheet, only the assets and liabilities which belongs specifically to the entity is included, whereas, in the consolidated Balance sheet, there is no classification of assets and liabilities for each subsidiary or associates.
+- Classification: In the balance sheet, organizations include only the assets and liabilities that belong specifically to their entity.
+However, the consolidated balance sheet does not classify assets and liabilities for each subsidiary or associate.

-- Preparation: The balance sheet is to be prepared by every organization, whether it is the subsidiary company or associate company or standalone business; for each organization balance sheet is to be prepared by that organization only.
-Whereas a consolidated balance sheet is to be prepared only by the holding company.
+- Preparation: Every organization must prepare the balance sheet, whether the subsidiary company, associate company, or standalone business; Each organization is responsible for preparing its balance sheet.
+In contrast, a consolidated balance sheet must be prepared only by the holding company.

-- Involvement of expert and adjusting the intra company holdings: While preparing the Balance sheet, a normal financially literate person can accurately prepare the balance sheet.
-Whereas in case of preparation of consolidated balance sheet expert knowledge and involvement is required as while preparing to consolidate balance sheet intra company transactions are to eliminated and various adjustments are required at the initial level for the calculation of goodwill or capital reserve, minority interest and thereby on every balance sheet date or on subsequent holding or disposal.
+- Involvement of experts and adjusting the intra-company holdings: While preparing the Balance sheet, a normal financially literate person can accurately prepare the balance sheet.
+Whereas in preparing a consolidated balance sheet, expert knowledge and involvement are required as while preparing to consolidate a balance sheet intra, company transactions are to be eliminated.
+Various adjustments are required at the initial level for the calculation of goodwill or capital reserve, minority interest, and thereby on every balance sheet date or on subsequent holding or disposal.

-- Preference: Consolidated balance sheet takes the preference over the balance sheet if the company required to prepare the consolidated balance sheet as the investor will consider the consolidated balance sheet as the basis point for an investment decision.
+- Preference: Consolidated balance sheet takes preference over the balance sheet if the company is required to prepare the consolidated balance sheet, as the investor will consider the consolidated balance sheet as the basis point for an investment decision.